Rentable - Booking platform

 This is my exploration of travel booking platform.
 While I was designing this platform I wanted to make something that is simple to use and scan, while providing all necessary information for planning a vacation.
 I wanted to help hosts present their places the best way they can and put forward their best features and services.

-This shot shows information of the property and lets user see all services and amenities that host is offering.
-User can check available dates and reviews of guests.
+These shots show profile of the host and information of the property.
+It also lets user see all services and amenities that host is offering, house rules and all their listings.